sophie-wjyang/IWC-Volunteer-Portal/README.md

 # IWC Volunteer Portal

-This is a volunteer portal for Impact Without Contact, a federally registered, international COVID-relief NPO.
+A volunteer portal for Impact Without Contact, a federally registered, international COVID-relief NPO.
 Features include:

 - volunteer signup form and quiz, where they can fill out their skills, hobbies, and sector(s) they're interested in helping out in
 - volunteer dashboard with the volunteer's profile and personalized recommendations for volunteering opportunities based on their data